 Predators, Threats, and Conservation Status

 The green heron is incredibly defensive of its young and eggs, even though many predators come after them.
 Some of the main predators include big birds of prey.
-Though this bird is not endangered, the largest threat of the green heron is the loss of their natural habitat.
+Though this bird is not endangered, the largest threat to the green heron is the loss of their natural habitat.

 What eats green herons?